-Set-up of the Deposit Insurance Corporation
+About the Deposit Insurance Corporation

 As a major participant of the financial safety-net in Guyana, the BOG will have oversight on the development of the Corporation in its formative years.
 In keeping with section 6 (1) of the DIA, the BOG has paid up/ contributed the authorised capital of \$300 million to the DIC.
-Additionally, the DIC received a loan of \$500 million which was guaranteed by the Ministry of Finance.
+Furthermore, the DIC received a loan of \$500 million which was guaranteed by the Ministry of Finance.